JCumin/Brachylog/README.md

 ### The interpreter

 Brachylog's interpreter is entirely written in Prolog.
-Therefore, installing [SWI-Prolog](http://www.swi-prolog.org/) (version 7 and up) is mandatory to use Brachylog (We do not guarantee that Brachylog's interpreter will be compatible with any other Prolog engines).
+Therefore, installing [SWI-Prolog](http://www.swi-prolog.org/) (version 7 and up) is mandatory to use Brachylog (We do not guarantee that Brachylog's interpreter will be compatible with any other Prolog implementation).

 To run Brachylog's interpreter, start SWI-Prolog's interpreter inside the `src` directory available in this repository, and consult the file `brachylog.pl` (`consult(brachylog).`).
 Alternatively, you can run the interpreter with: